JINR and IN2P3 are to celebrate 50 years of cooperation

 The 32nd Meeting of the Joint Committee on the Collaboration IN2P3-JINR took place on 18 February in the video conference format.
 The parties presented progress in the implementation of scientific projects, prospects for cooperation.
-The organisations are going to celebrate the half-century jubilee of cooperation this year, so participants have discussed a number of joint events scheduled for 2022.
+The organizations are going to celebrate the half-century jubilee of cooperation this year, so participants have discussed a number of joint events scheduled for 2022.

-Director of the Joint Institute for Nuclear Research Grigory Trubnikov and Director of the National Institute for Nuclear Physics and Particle Physics (IN2P3) Reynald Pain presented the latest results and further plans of the organisations.
+Director of the Joint Institute for Nuclear Research Grigory Trubnikov and Director of the National Institute for Nuclear Physics and Particle Physics (IN2P3) Reynald Pain presented the latest results and further plans of the organizations.